Agoel21/CardQuest/README.md

 # CSCE361-Capstone-Project-Group8

+## Notes For Grader
+To play the card games the user must configure their startup project to be the CSCE361CardGamesConsole project.
+Running CSCE361CardGames will take the user to a webpage where nothing is displayed.
 ## Overview
 This project contains code that creates two card games, those being Solitaire and Crazy8s that can be played in the console.
 The project mainly consists of C# and Javascript, with a SQL database acting as the backend.
 The project uses the Model-View-Controller